YottaDB/YDBDoc/MessageRecovery/errors.rst

 COLTRANSSTR2LONG
 ----------------

-COLTRANSSTR2LONG, COLTRANSSTR2LONG,Output string after collation transformation is too long
+COLTRANSSTR2LONG, Output string after collation transformation is too long

 Run Time Error: an alternative collation transform or reverse transform attempted to use more bytes than the configuration permits.